-Candidates may apply for a Standard License using the Online Educator License Application by logging on to the Arkansas Educator Licensure System.
+Candidates may apply for a Standard License using the Online Educator License Application by logging on to the Arkansas Educator Licensure System (AELS).
 Before beginning this application, you must be prepared to pay the \$75.00 license fee.
 You will not be able to submit your license application without entering your payment information.
-Each application must be accompanied by official transcripts from all attended institutions, a copy of all Praxis II scores, documentation of specific professional development hours, and clearance of all required background checks (Arkansas State Police, FBI, and Child Maltreatment Central Registry).
+Each application must be accompanied by official transcripts from all attended institutions, a copy of all Praxis scores, documentation of specific professional development hours, clearance of all required background checks (Arkansas State Police, FBI, and Child Maltreatment Central Registry), and a prescribed pathway for reading.

 Transcripts.
-You may submit your official transcripts electronically to the Arkansas Department of Education (External College Code 912216).
+Electronic official transcripts must be submitted to the Arkansas Department of Education (External College Code 912216).

-Praxis II.
-Candidates seeking Arkansas licensure must pass the Praxis II assessments: 1). edTPA or Principles of Learning and Teaching 2).
-Specific subject area test(s).
-Consult with your advisor to confirm appropriate exams.
+Praxis Assessments.
+Candidates seeking Arkansas licensure must submit an official score report reflecting passing scores on the appropriate pedagogical and content-area assessments.
 Registration is available on the ETS website, www.ets.org.
-Registration cutoff dates do exist and candidates are urged to register for the Praxis II assessments early during the semester of their last enrollment period (see Arkansas State University Praxis II Information Chart on pages 34-36, Appendix G).
-You must access test scores via your Praxis account.
+Registration cutoff dates do exist, and candidates are urged to register for the Praxis assessments early.
+Consult with your advisor to confirm appropriate exams to take for your major and if you have questions about when to take an exam (see Arkansas State University Praxis Information Chart on pages 31-33, Appendix G).
+Candidates must access official score reports via their ETS account.
 This service is free of charge.
-You will be able to view, print and download your scores.
-Online scores are downloadable for one calendar year from the score reporting date.
-After one year, your score report will no longer be available and you will need to request additional score reports for a \$50 fee (per request).
+Online score reports will be available to view, print, and download for one calendar year from the score reporting date.
+After one year, the score report will no longer be available; therefore, additional score reports will need to be requested for a \$50 fee (per request).

-All teacher education candidates, (BSA, BME, BFA, and BSE) must take the appropriate Praxis II assessments required for licensure in Arkansas.
+All teacher education candidates (BSA, BME, BFA, BSE, and MAT) must take and submit passing scores for the appropriate assessments required for licensure in Arkansas.

 Professional Development.
-As of September 1, 2014, candidates must document the completion of professional development.
-ArkansasIDEAS provides online training and connects K-12 educators with quality ADE-approved professional development and educational opportunities.
-You must print certificates of completion of all required pre-service professional development as listed below:
+As of June 2, 2022, candidates must document the completion of professional development.
+Arkansas IDEAS provides online training and connects K-12 educators with quality DESE-approved professional development and educational opportunities.
+The Record of Learning must be printed as documentation of all required pre-service professional development as listed below:

-- Two (2) hours of child maltreatment training; and - Two (2) hours of teen suicide awareness and prevention; and - Two (2) hours of parental involvement; and - One (1) hour of dyslexia awareness.
+- Two (2) hours of child maltreatment training; and - Two (2) hours of family and community engagement; and - Two (2) hours of teen suicide awareness and prevention; and - Two (2) hours of bullying prevention; and - One (1) hour of dyslexia awareness; and - One (1) hour of human trafficking awareness - Five (5) hours of Code of Ethics

 Arkansas State Police, FBI, and Child Maltreatment Background Checks.
-All first time applicants for teacher licensure and each applicant for his/her first license renewal, shall be required to request a child maltreatment central registry check to be conducted by the Arkansas Department of Human Services as required by Act 1143 of 2011 and complete the electronic Arkansas State Police and FBI criminal fingerprint background check as required by Act 1089 of 2015.
-The Child Maltreatment Central Registry background check is handled separately from the criminal history check, using the Child
+All first-time applicants for teacher licensure and each applicant for his/her first license renewal shall be required to request a child maltreatment central registry check to be conducted by the Arkansas Department of

-Maltreatment Central Registry Background Check Form (see Teacher Education Handbook, page 54, Appendix H).
-The applicant shall sign a release of information to the Department of Education and shall be responsible for the payment of a \$10 fee for a child maltreatment background check.
-The documented maltreatment check and fingerprint background check must be posted on the Arkansas Department of Education's website prior to candidates receiving confirmation of their assigned internship school placements.
+Human Services as required by Act 1143 of 2011 and complete the electronic Arkansas State Police and FBI criminal fingerprint background check as required by Act 1089 of 2015.
+The Child Maltreatment Central Registry background check is handled separately from the criminal history check, using the Child Maltreatment Central Registry Background Check Information (see Teacher Education Handbook, pages 53-54, Appendix G).
+The applicant shall sign a release of information to the Arkansas Department of Education and shall be responsible for the payment for the child maltreatment background check.
+The documented maltreatment check and fingerprint background check must be posted on the AELS website prior to students receiving confirmation of their assigned internship school placements.